 115.313 (d) When interviewed, the Superintendent and Detention Juvenile Officers explained the staffing plan is reviewed and revised at least annually and "when necessary" as a result of the resident population fluctuating.
 The Superintendent described meeting "as necessary" and "daily" to make sure staff to resident ratios were appropriate throughout the year.

-Superintendent Hampton provided a signed statement that she had assessed and determined that the staffing plan, prevailing staffing patterns, and video monitoring systems were in working order and adjustments were not needed at that time, as per PREA Standard 115.313.
-Auditor Howell reviewed a Staffing Plan Annual Evaluation, also completed by Superintendent Judi Hampton.
+Superintendent Causey explained that she had assessed and determined that the staffing plan, prevailing staffing patterns, and video monitoring systems were in working order and adjustments were not needed at that time, as per PREA Standard 115.313.

-115.313. (e) PREA Auditor Howell did find evidence to support the SCRDC PREA Policy that stated higher level supervisors conducted unannounced rounds on each shift.
+115.313. (e) The PREA Auditor did find evidence to support the SCRDC PREA Policy that stated higher level supervisors conducted unannounced rounds on each shift.
 Facility policy prohibits staff from alerting the staff members that the supervisory unannounced rounds are occurring.
-PREA Auditor Howell reviewed documentation of unannounced rounds completed by the Superintendent.
+The PREA Auditor reviewed documentation of unannounced rounds completed by the Superintendent.
 During random staff interviews, the staff explained the unannounced rounds do occur.
 Facility management provided unannounced rounds logs and the associated Unannounced Program Visit sheet to demonstrate compliance.
-The policy of having the Superintendent conduct unannounced rounds at least "every three months on each shift at various times to identify and deter staff sexual abuse and sexual harassment" is commendable as it exceeds PREA Standard 115.313 (e).
+Written documentation showing unannounced rounds on ALL shifts was reviewed.
+The policy of having the Superintendent conduct unannounced rounds at least "every three months on each shift at various times to identify and deter staff sexual abuse and sexual harassment" exceeds PREA Standard 115.313 (e).